Kodi Review: Using Kodi (XBMC) To Watch TV, Sports, & MoreBy Steph Myers / March 2, 2017 / Tags: Kodi, Reviews

 Kodi gets 8/10 stars for its streaming.
 By that, we mean using Kodi to stream content from the internet.

 The biggest ‘pros’ are that you can watch just about anything you want — and for free.
-Kodi has powerful live TV and DVR/PVR abilities.
+Kodi live TV is powerful, and its DVR/PVR abilities are impressive.
 That means you can stream live TV, live sports, full episodes of shows, movies, and more.
 Kodi has a ton of flexibility and power.

 On the ‘cons’ side the stream quality can be poor at times with some third-party add-ons.
 Some people don’t mind dealing with buffering or stalled connections when they’re watching TV for free, but some would rather pay a little for a better streaming experience.